kkunapuli/kkunapuli.github.io/index.md

   image_description: "FFTs.
 Color by me; design by 'Patterns of the Universe' (Bellos & Harriss)"
 ---

-I like to read, code, & try new things; this is my space to share it all.
+I like to read, create, & try new things; this is my space to share it all.

 > ### Title Art
 >